feripratama/kanekes/README.md

 # Kanekes
-Kaneses is one of laravel base theme for bantenprov application
+Kanekes is one of laravel base theme for bantenprov application

 ## How to install